The Personal Life Perspective on the Family

 For those people who do form families, the PLP perspective recognises that family structures are complex and that there are several different ways roles within family life may be divided up making for a huge variety in family diversity.

 Moreover, different people within the same family may have different views of WHO is in that family.
-For example, one person might think a dead relative is still part of it, everyone else might disagree; one divorced partner in a step-family may regard their family as divorce-extended, the other partner whose first relationship it is might have a different conception.
+For example, one person might think a dead relative is still part of it, everyone else might disagree; one divorced partner in a stepfamily may regard their family as divorce-extended, the other partner whose first relationship it is might have a different conception.

-However families are still constrained by at least three factors:
+However, families are still constrained by at least three factors:

 1. Personal family history